AlexanderThaep/BCHTable/README.md

   2. For using your own hash functions, make sure they have the correct signature (uint32_t) (*)(const char *)
   3. The use of void pointers is worrisome
   4. Use at your own risk

+Added an implementation of robinhood hashing for testiing purposes against the BCHT.